p1pahare/flutter_anime_songs_player/README.md

 # anime_themes_player

-A new Flutter project.
+A mobile application to play explore , search , manage and play anime theme songs.

-## Getting Started
+## Thanks to the community

-Credits to Animethemes.moe and AnimeThemes Subreddit community
+Credits to Animethemes.moe and AnimeThemes Subreddit community, Who has been maintaining Anime themes Database for a while now.

-Who has been maintaining Anime themes Database for a while now
+Many thanks also goes to Themes.moe who have provided mp3 mirrors of songs.

 ## Open Source Project

-It is an opensource project I am developing currently Just for fun.
+It is an opensource project I have developed Just for fun.

 <p align="center">
   <img src="screenshots/File_00001.png" width="256" height="455">